What Is The California Fair Employment And Housing Act?

 Discrimination in the workplace can be emotionally devastating, and it can also result in long-term negative effects on your work and career opportunities.
 To protect employees from harmful workplace discrimination, the state of California has the Fair Employment and Housing Act (FEHA).

 Our firm has been nationally recognized for helping victims stand up against discrimination in California, and we can help you, too.
-An experienced employment discrimination lawyer from the Law Offices of Kesluk, Silverstein & Jacob will fight for your right to a fair and equal workplace.
+An experienced employment discrimination lawyer from Kesluk, Silverstein, Jacob & Morrison, P.C. will fight for your right to a fair and equal workplace.

 What Kinds of Discrimination Are Illegal Under the Fair Employment and Housing Act in California?